 Since the COVID-19 outbreak, business is far from “running as usual”, which is why we are writing this blog with the aim of summarising the raft of measures that have been announced by the government regarding financial support and to ensure you are aware of the latest schemes and extensions put in motion to help your venture.

-To begin with, the British Business Bank has launched the details of the Coronavirus Business Interruption Loan Scheme (CBILS) which is open for applications (as of 23 March) for smaller businesses across the UK who are experiencing lost or deferred revenues, leading to disruptions to their cashflow.
+To begin with, the British Business Bank has launched the details of the Coronavirus Business Interruption Loan Scheme (CBILS) which is open for applications (extended till 31st January 2021) for smaller businesses across the UK who are experiencing lost or deferred revenues, leading to disruptions to their cashflow.

 You are eligible for the scheme if:

 – Your business is UK based, with turnover of no more than £45 million per year.